Mar 24, 2013

 Tomorrow is Transgender Day of Remembrance, a day when we honor the memory of all those who have been killed as a result of anti-transgender hatred or prejudice.
 Recent estimates indicate that a staggering 265 trans people have been violently murdered in the last 12 months, which represents a jump of nearly 20% from last year.

 Statistics like that can leave you feeling hopeless, but culture change can start with us.
-In honor of National Transgender Day of Remembrance, why not share this helpful graphic from the University of California …
+In honor of National Transgender Day of Remembrance, why not share this helpful graphic from the University …

 Nov 19, 2012